neptune-ai/docs/docs/core-concepts/projects-private-public.rst

 Project types
 =============

+.. _project-types:

 Private
 -------
-* Only people added to the project can see it.
+Only people added to the project can see it.
 Project :ref:`owner <core-concepts_user-roles_project-owner>` can manage who has access to the project in the settings view.

-Example view, where project Owner can add members
+Example view, where project Owner can manage project members

 .. image:: ../_static/images/core-concepts/invite-to-project.png
    :target: ../_static/images/core-concepts/invite-to-project.png